skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 #### A**x**

-* This represents the multiplication of a matrix A by an ordered list of numberx in x
+* This represents the multiplication of a matrix A by an ordered list of numbers in x.
+  * This is defined iff the number of entries in x is the same as the number of columns in A.

 $$
 Ax =